US Investigates Deadly Airstrike on Girls' School in Iran

 What Happened

-An airstrike struck a girls’ school in Minab, Iran, resulting in significant casualties.
-Iranian officials report at least 165 deaths, with some sources citing over 170.
-The US Defense Secretary stated the Pentagon is investigating the incident, while no party has claimed responsibility.
+On Saturday, an airstrike hit a girls' school in Minab, Iran, resulting in a high number of casualties.
+Iranian officials report at least 165 deaths, with some sources indicating the toll may be higher.
+The US Department of Defense is investigating the incident, but no party has claimed responsibility.

 Why It Matters